-As of December 31, 2008, the total amount of unrecognized tax benefit was \$537,000, of which \$349,000 would impact the effective tax rate if recognized.
+As of December 31, 2009, the total amount of unrecognized tax benefit representing uncertainty in certain tax positions was \$546,000, of which \$355,000 would impact the effective tax rate if recognized.
+These uncertain tax positions are based on recognition thresholds and measurement attributes for the financial statement recognition and measurements of a tax position taken or expected to be taken in a tax return.
 Any prospective adjustments to our accrual for uncertain tax positions will be recorded as an increase or decrease to the provision for income taxes and would impact our effective tax rate.
-At December 31, 2008, there are no positions for which it is reasonably possible that the total amounts of unrecognized tax benefits would significantly increase or decrease within 12 months.
-The Company recognizes interest related to unrecognized tax benefits in income tax expense and penalties in other operating expenses.
-As of December 31, 2008, the amount of accrued interest and penalties was \$45,000 and \$57,000, respectively.
+At December 31, 2009, there are no positions for which it is reasonably possible that the total amounts of unrecognized tax benefits would significantly increase or decrease within 12 months.
+As of December 31, 2009, the amount of accrued interest and penalties was \$43,000 and \$55,000, respectively.

-The changes in the Company's unrecognized tax benefits during the years ended December 31 are as follows (in thousands):
+The changes in the Company's gross unrecognized tax benefits during the years ended December 31 are as follows (in thousands):

-2008 2007 Unrecognized tax benefit-beginning of year \$468 \$295 Increase related to prior year tax positions 75 Increase related to current year tax positions 79 98 Decrease due to settlements with taxing authorities (10) Decrease due to lapse of statutes Unrecognized tax benefit-end of year \$537 \$468
+2009 2008 Unrecognized tax benefit-beginning of year \$537 \$468 Increases related to prior year tax positions Increases related to current year tax positions 22 79 Decreases related to prior year tax positions Settlements with taxing authorities (13) (10) Lapse of statutes of limitations Unrecognized tax benefit-end of year \$546 \$537 -